TheLinuxITGuy/Turtle-Dragonflight/README.md

 The Dragonflight UI for Turtle WoW.

 ## 🛠️ Installation
 This is a stand-alone addon made for the Turtle WoW 1.12.1 client.
-You can get this add-on from the official TWOW Launcher.
+You can get this addon from the official TWOW Launcher.
 If you want to download directly from GitHub, follow the manual install steps below.

 #### Manual tDF Install
 1. Unpack the zip file included with this download.